 Of course nothing prohibits Buddhists from enjoying the festivities, but in December we also have an important observance: Bodhi Day, which commemorates the Buddha’s enlightenment.

 As the story goes, Prince Siddhartha abandoned a luxurious palace life and searched six years for spiritual truth, practicing harsh ascetic austerities, including extreme forms of fasting and meditation, until he collapse from exhaustion.
-Nursed back to help with food offered by Sujata, a young village girl, Siddhartha resolved to sit in meditation under a tree until he found an answer.
+Nursed back to health with food offered by Sujata, a young village girl, Siddhartha resolved to sit in meditation under a tree until he found an answer.

 That answer came to him in the form of spiritual enlightenment.
 The tree became known as the “Bodhi” tree.
 Bodhi means “enlightenment,” “wisdom,” and “awakening” to truth.
 After Siddhartha attained enlightenment, he became known as the “Buddha,” the awakened one.